 The LMS is an interactive system, and like any interactive system, ease in navigation and usability play a defining role in its success.
 The UI & UX of an LMS is responsible for how we, the users, perceive this system.
 A poor UI (user interface), cluttered and dated in design, will often leave the system aesthetically limp.
-A poor UX (user experience) on the other hand, with too many clicks to make the system work and complicated navigation options, will stop users from interacting with the system completely, using it only when absolutely required.
+A poor UX (user experience) with too many clicks to make the system work and complicated navigation options, stops users from interacting with the system completely.
+Using it only when absolutely required.
 A Brandon Hall survey stated that 50.6% organizations find poor UI & UX a barrier between a satisfied learning experience and an average, poor learning experience.

 The idea of owning an LMS is not about using it only when required.
-It is about creating a continuous culture of learning and development, where employees and management long to train themselves using this system.
+It is about creating a continuous culture of learning and development.
+Also, it’s about employees and management longing to train themselves using this system.
 Therefore, an interactive system like the LMS needs an aesthetically pleasing UI and a crisp, functional UX.

-In this article, we’ll cover some driving forces behind why these two factors contribute to a successful LMS implementation and usage in your organization.
-And, when selecting an LMS, from the UI & UX point of view, what you, as the buyer, must look for in a system.
+In this article, we’ll cover some driving forces behind why these two factors contribute to a successful LMS implementation.
+More importantly, how to simplify its usage in an organization.
+And, when selecting an LMS, from the UI & UX point of view, what you as the buyer must look for in a system.